 South Korea Looking Forward To Better Cryptocurrency

 It is believed that after the U.S. and Japan, South Korea is the world’s largest market for cryptocurrencies.
-South Korea has less population than Arizona and California added population but it has too much involvement in the numbers of cryptocurrency to a large extent that on worldwide level its number dictates.
-It is estimated by association of Blockchain industry that South Korea does more than dozen exchanges of crypto currency including Korbut, Bithumb and Coinone.
+South Korea has less population than Arizona and California added population but it has too much involvement in the numbers of cryptocurrency to a large extent that on the worldwide level its number dictates.
+It is estimated by the association of Blockchain industry that South Korea does more than a dozen exchanges of cryptocurrency including Korbut, Bithumb and Coinone.

-Some of the biggest corporations have invested in crypto currencies in South Korea, some of the example are Samsung, biggest conglomerate in world and Nexon, biggest video games developers.
+Some of the biggest corporations have invested in cryptocurrencies in South Korea, some of the examples are Samsung, biggest conglomerate in world and Nexon, biggest video games developers.

 Japan and South Korea are technically high societies which have always embraced the new technologies.
-Also both the societies are low economy growth and saving rates are relatively high.
+Also, both the societies are low economic growth and saving rates are relatively high.
 The regulator said on Tuesday that it hopes to see South Korea – which has become a hub for cryptocurrency trade – normalize the virtual coin business in a self-regulatory environment.
-South Korea won has third position globally in terms of crypto currency market size, which tends to improve the country GDP which is impressive and it comes under third of Japan’s.
+South Korea won has third position globally in terms of cryptocurrency market size, which tends to improve the country GDP which is impressive and it comes under third of Japan’s.

 Many South Koreans are obsessed with cryptocurrencies.
 The country’s lawmakers?
 Not so much.

-In South Korea, many individual investors have attraction for financial wagers who are super charged.
-No matter what is the reason but if central bank has to ask their staff to not to trade the crypto currencies than even this will happen particularly in the working hours.
+In South Korea, many individual investors have an attraction for financial wagers who are supercharged.
+No matter what is the reason but if the central bank has to ask their staff to not to trade the cryptocurrencies than even this will happen particularly in the working hours.

-- How big is South Korea as a crypto-trading center?
+- How big is South Korea as a crypto-trading centre?

 It punches above its weight.
 Among traditional currencies, only the U.S. dollar was used more than the Korean won to trade the major cryptocurrencies as of Jan.
 11. The won accounted for more than 10 percent of trades in Bitcoin for much of the second half of 2017.
 It was the No. 1 currency for transactions in Ethereum — the second-largest digital token by market value — until late in the year.
 The role of won recently has been declined as there is tough taking started by regulators.